-Constipation in dogs is defined as difficulty in defecating or an inability to defecate for an extended period of time.
+Constipation in dogs is defined as difficulty in passing stool or an inability to do so over an extended period of time.

 There are several signs that may indicate constipation in dogs.
 Some of these symptoms include: